 The newest park to open in Columbus, Quarry Trials is perhaps the most unique as well.
-Outfitted with a gorgeous waterfall and multiple activities (like canoeing and mountain biking), and an entire neighborhood in the plans for the future, this park is a must-see for visitors and residents alike.
+Outfitted with a gorgeous waterfall and multiple activities (like canoeing and mountain biking), this park is a must-see for visitors and residents alike.

 Battelle Darby Creek Metro Park

 Situated along 13 miles of the scenic Big and Little Darby Creeks, Battelle Darby Creek allows you to explore more than 7,000 acres of varying landscapes, from riverbanks to prairies to thick forests.
 Hike the trails along the creeks, go wading to catch some crayfish (or crawdads!), and stop by the beautiful nature center to spot bison roaming around.

 Spanning over 1,000 acres of former farmland, Glacier Ridge in Plain City features plenty of walking paths, a boardwalk through the wetlands, and a 25-foot observation tower for spotting waterfowl.
 Your kids will especially enjoy the outdoor obstacle course perfect for adventurers of all ages.

 Rocky Fork Metro Park

 Spanning more than 1,000 acres, Rocky Fork in Westerville features a wide variety of trails, including paved and rougher hiking trails, a bridle trail, and an off-leash dog trail (plus an accompanying dog park).

 Blendon Woods Metro Park